-Meat and Dairy Products •••••• • •••• . \$897,000 Breadstuffs (including flour) 1,950,000 Fish (chiefly canned) · · · · · · · · · · · · · · · · · · · 390,000 man, and could be induced to serve as teamster or cowboy.
+Still another aspect of the Hawaiian experience is significant: its labor problem.
+The light-hearted easy-going native-the Kanaka-proved unwilling to do the unremitting hard labor of the cane fields and sugar mills.
+He had proved an excellent seaman, and could be induced to serve as teamster or cowboy.
 But for plantation work others had to be sought.
-Indeed. the Hawaiian race was disappearing; it could not resist the vices and diseases of civilization.
+Indeed, the Hawaiian race was disappearing; it could not resist the vices and diseases of civilization.
 The natives had been declining in numbers from their very first contact with the white race, and before long became a minor part of the population.
 Other labor had to be resorted to, more hardy in the fields and more willing to labor long and steadily.
 The Chinese were brought into the islands by the thousand.
-They came under a "penal labor contract," devised in the early days (the act authorizing it was passed in 1850): a contract under which the laborer bound himself for service at fixed wages for a period of years, and could be apprehended and delivered to his employer if he ran away.1 As an agent of the United States Department of Labor remarked, this arrangement had " all the advantages of slavery without its disadvantages."2 The Chinese coolies were a semi-servile labor force, absolutely at the planter's disposal for the stipulated term (usually five years), while yet he suffered no loss if they should That the coolies were not an entirely wholesome constituent die. in the population was obvious enough from the outset, and an attempt was made (in 1878-86) to secure Portuguese laborers from the Azores.
+They came under a "penal labor contract," devised in the early days (the act authorizing it was passed in 1850): a contract under which the laborer bound himself for service at fixed wages for a period of years, and could be apprehended and delivered to his employer if he ran away.36 As an agent of the United States Department of Labor remarked, this arrangement had "all the advantages of slavery without its disadvantages."37 The Chinese coolies were a semi-servile labor force, absolutely at the planter's disposal for the stipulated term (usually five years), while yet he suffered no loss if they should die.
+That the coolies were not an entirely wholesome constituent in the population was obvious enough from the outset, and an attempt was made (in 1878-86) to secure Portuguese laborers from the Azores.
 A few thousand Portuguese were brought in under labor contracts and placed on the plantations.
 But though tough and hard-working, they proved, like the Kanakas, unwilling to remain permanently on the sugar fields.
-As soon as the stipulated term of service expired, they took a bit of land for their own cultivation or became artisans.3 The planters found
+As soon as the stipulated term of service expired, they took a bit of land for their own cultivation or became artisans.38 The planters found it necessary to fall back on Asiatic labor, partly Chinese, partly Japanese.